PouyaGohari/Maximum-Flow/README.md

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
-- You have installed the latest version of C++ (or the relevant programming language).
+- You have installed the latest version of C++ .
 - You have a basic understanding of graph algorithms and data structures.

 ## Installation